Katherine Borst Jones

 Devoted to the creation of new solo and chamber music, in addition to the COSMOS commissions by Libby Larsen, Stephen Paulus, Stephen Main and Andrew Boysen, Ms. Jones has commissioned works for flute by Libby Larsen, Stephen Montague, Michael Ruszczynski, Mark DeVoto, Dale Warland and Rudolfo Bubalo.
 Flute choir commissions and premieres include the works of Daniel Bukvich, Roger Cichy, Valerie Coleman, Thomas Duffy, Chris Norman, Matthew Saunders, Robert Spittal, Chris Weait and Tom Wells.
 She has performed for George Crumb, Vincent Persichetti, Donald Harris, Libby Larsen, William Bolcom, George Perle, John Corigliano, Bright Sheng, David Maslanka and Michael Daugherty; she also has premiered works by Jean Françaix, Peter Schickele (Thurber’s Dogs), Augusta Reed Thomas (Euterpe’s Caprice for flute alone), Michael Daugherty (Crystals) and Dana Wilson, among others.
 She has performed as soloist (Corigliano's Pied Piper Fantasy) and as a chamber musician in numerous Contemporary Music Festivals at Ohio State as well as in Society of International Composers conventions.
 She has performed as soloist with the ProMusica Chamber Orchestra as well as Ohio State's Symphony Orchestra, Wind Symphony, Symphonic Band and Collegiate Winds, among other ensembles.

-A tennis player, Ms. Jones enjoys sports, gardening, art glass, reading and her cat, Toby.
+A tennis player, Ms. Jones enjoys sports, gardening, art glass, and reading.